dedetmix/gmt5sar_process/README.md

 Download prep_proc_SBAS.sh

-Note: - change the path to your batch_tops.config file location (line 51)
-      - change SBAS parameter to your area (line 90)

-***

 If you are also interested to prepare directory and precise orbit ephemeris files, here

 prep_dir.sh
 prep_orb.sh
 prep.sh

-Note:
+# Note:
+- change the path to your batch_tops.config file location (line 51)
+- change SBAS parameter to your area (line 90)
 - make sure that the path on every script has to be changed to your computer path!
 - pair_config.sh and baseline_sen.sh are used to select master-slave combination pairs and draw them with GMT

-The code:
+# The code:
 -take inputs and automatically generate the configuration file for gmtsar.
 -allows you to launch gmtsar from a button.